Sean Scannell: Grimsby Town

 On 2 September 2020, Scannell signed a two-year deal for League Two club Grimsby Town.
 Scannell's debut season with Grimsby was hit by a string of injuries for Ian Holloway's side, this limited him to 13 appearances in all competitions without scoring.

 Scannell scored his first goal for Grimsby in a 2–0 away victory over Yeovil Town on 10 March 2022, Mariners boss Paul Hurst commented that Scannell had been on the edges of the first team all season but due to injury and not being selected he had found it hard to include him, but equally praising his effort in training and for taking his opportunity.

 He went on to feature as a regular in the Grimsby team before rupturing his Achilles in a game against Maidenhead United.
 Grimsby secured promotion with victory in the play-off final, though Scannell was not in the matchday squad at London Stadium.

-On 8 July 2022, Paul Hurst announced Scannell had extended his contract by signing a new short term deal, confirming the club would continue to support him as he continue his lengthy rehab following his injury.
+On 8 July 2022, Paul Hurst announced Scannell had extended his contract by signing a new short-term deal, confirming the club would continue to support him as he continue his lengthy rehab following his injury.
 On 5 January 2023, Hurst announced that Scannell had extended his contract until the end of the 2022–23 season, having recovered and returned from his latest injury.

+On 9 May 2023, it was announced that Scannell would not be retained for the 2023–24 season and would be leaving the club when his contract expires on 30 June.

+Hornchurch

+On 12 July 2023, Scannell signed for Isthmian League Premier Division club Hornchurch.
+The season ended in success as Hornchurch were promoted to the National League South as champions.